This post may contain affiliate links. For more information, read my disclosure policy.

 Start by mixing your dry ingredients.
 Then you cut-in cold Challenge Butter (unsalted) that’s diced.
 When I say cut-in I mean use a fork or pastry cutter to disperse the butter through the dry ingredients.
 (Curious about cooking terms?
 Read my glossary!)
 Lastly, you stir in your buttermilk with a light touch, meaning that you stop when it’s just mixed and use your hands to gently finish the process.

-Since we’re making a casserole, I just dropped the biscuit mixture on top the filling, like a chicken pot pie cobbler!
+- Drop the biscuit mixture on top the filling, like a chicken pot pie cobbler!

 Once the casserole is baked the filling is bubbly and creamy and the biscuits are light and fluffy with crusty edges.
 This really is the perfect comfort food!